drevicko/entGraph/README.md

 4. You can simply download NewsSpike_CCG_parsed.json to your preferred location, or do the following to parse the data (or your own corpus) into predicate argument structure using the CCG parser.

-   1. Download the NewsSpike Corpus from
+   1. Download the NewsSpike Corpus from https://www.cs.washington.edu/node/9473/ and copy the data folder inside entGraph.

+   2. Split the input json file line by line:

+run Util.convertReleaseToRawJson(inputJsonAddress) 1>rawJsonAddress (by changing Util's main function), where inputJsonAddress should be by default "data/release/crawlbatched".

+Run the code as "java -cp lib/*:bin convertReleaseToRawJson("data/release/crawlbatched") 1>newsC_raw.json

 A) Extract binary relations from the input json file:

-1) Split the input json file line by line:

-run Util.convertReleaseToRawJson(inputJsonAddress) 1> rawJsonAddress by changing its main function.

-for example, java -cp lib/*:bin convertReleaseToRawJson("data/release/crawlbatched") 1>newsC_raw.json

 2) run this bash script: /disk/data/darkstar2/s1583634/java/graph-parser/prArgs2.sh